 Enrollees who are enrolled through the FFE or who are application filers should report the death of an enrollee through their HealthCare.gov account or by calling the Marketplace Call Center.
 This is important because the FFE conducts redeterminations of eligibility consistent with 45 CFR 155.330 for the remaining members of the household.
-If a qualified individual (QI) or representative contacts the issuer directly, the issuer should provide the following directions57:
+If a qualified individual (QI) or representative contacts the issuer directly, the issuer should provide the following directions62:

 - The termination of an enrollee's coverage due to death may be reported by an application filer.
 If the person taking action to terminate the deceased's coverage is the person who filed the application, they can do so online through HealthCare.gov and then contact the Marketplace Call Center at 1-800-318-2596 (TTY: 1-855-889-4325) to report the date of death (otherwise the termination will be prospective only).
 Alternatively, an application filer can contact the Marketplace Call Center to both initiate the termination and report the date of death simultaneously.
 If the application filer does not have access to the online account, the termination of the deceased's coverage can only be initiated through the Marketplace Call Center.
-A QI who meets the definition of an application filer, as described in 45 CFR 155.20, is allowed to update the application for the remaining members of the household if the deceased filed the application.

-- If the individual reporting the death is not an application filer, they must submit documentation of death to the FFE.
+A QI who meets the definition of an application filer, as described in 45 CFR 155.20, is allowed to update the application for the remaining members of the household if the deceased filed the application. - If the individual reporting the death is not an application filer, they must submit documentation of death to the FFE.
 Individuals in this circumstance should submit documentation directly to the FFE.
 Documentation may include a death certificate, obituary, power of attorney, proof of executor, or proof of estate.
 The documentation, or an attached cover note, should provide the following information:

-- o Full name of the deceased

-- o Date of birth of the deceased

-- o FFE application ID (if known) of the deceased

-- SSN (if known) of the deceased

-- o Contact information for the person submitting the documentation, including the following:

-- Full name

-- Address

-- Phone number

-- All documentation should be mailed to:

-Health Insurance Exchange ATTN: Coverage Removal

-Dept. of Health and Human Services

-465 Industrial Blvd.

-London, KY 40750-0001

-57 Please note that issuers cannot contact the Marketplace Call Center directly to report an enrollee's death; if an issuer has reason to believe an enrollee is deceased, they should reach out to the estate and encourage them to report the death to the FFE following the process outlined in this section.
+62 Please note that issuers cannot contact the Marketplace Call Center directly to report an enrollee's death; if an issuer has reason to believe an enrollee is deceased, they should reach out to the estate and encourage them to report the death to the FFE following the process outlined in this section.